-White Bean Chicken Chili is something that started showing up around my Grandma's house when I was in my teens (and I won’t tell you how long ago that was).
+White chicken chili is something that started showing up around my Grandma's house when I was in my teens.
 At the time, I always refused to try it.
 What can I say, I was a picky kid.
 While my grandma made delicious baked goods, she also tried to sneak a lot of weird stuff onto our plates, so I feel I was justified in being a bit cautious.

 At any rate, even though this chili has been in my life for a number of years, I didn't try it for the first time until 2018.
 I have to say, I'm kind of regretting all those years I missed out on this soup, because it is freaking delicious.

 You’ll love this recipe because it’s easy to make with common ingredients.
 It takes less than an hour to cook and tastes even better as leftovers.
 Plus it’s gluten free and dairy free.
 It pairs wonderfully with my gluten free corn muffins or gluten free cornbread, so grab that recipe while you’re here.

 Most of the ingredients in this chili are naturally gluten free and dairy free.
 Pay careful attention if using store bought chicken stock or canned beans, as those are the most likely place gluten would hide.

 - Chicken - I usually cook a few chicken breasts specifically for soup.
 But a great alternative is using leftover rotisserie or roasted chicken.
 You will need a little over 3 cups, which is about 1 ½ pounds of uncooked chicken.

 - Onions and garlic - Don't skip out on these important ingredients for building flavor.